-Today, we’re going to look at teaching author’s purpose.
+Today, we’re going to look at teaching the author’s purpose.
 When an author writes a nonfiction text, there is usually a reason or a purpose for writing the text.
-The students’ job is to find the reason why the author wrote that.
-We’re going to explore how to teach author’s purpose in a nonfiction text.
-Throughout this blog post, you’ll see some anchor charts, read alouds, and engaging resources.
-The resource shown throughout the blog post is from my 2nd grade RI2.6 unit.
-The link is below as well.
+The student’s job is to find the reason why the author wrote that text.
+We’re going to explore how to teach an author’s purpose in a nonfiction text.
+Throughout this blog post, you’ll see some anchor charts, read-alouds, and engaging resources.

 Author’s Purpose Standards:

-Typically, when there are Common Core standards for reading skills, it ranges from kindergarten all the way through fifth grade.
+Typically, Common Core reading standards will range from kindergarten all the way through fifth grade.
 Each grade level builds on top of the one prior.
 However, the Author’s Purpose skill only shows up in 2nd grade.
 Yes, author’s point is covered in many grade levels, but author’s purpose only shows up in 2nd grade Common Core standards.
 That certainly doesn’t mean you can’t introduce it in first grade and reteach it in third grade, though!

 How Has Author’s Purpose Changed?